 ProCare Healthcare Communications

 Each resident room is equipped with a wall-mounted station.
 The station contains the intercom speaker/microphone combination that provides a clear voice path for resident and staff communication.
-Room stations have an input that accepts a standard 6’ or 12’ push button call cord.
+Room stations have an input that accepts a standard 6’ or 12’ push-button call cord.
 The facility may substitute air call or other types of call initiation devices that may be plugged into the standard ¼” station jack.
 The surfaces of the stations are constructed of durable Cyrolac plastic that is easily cleaned.

-Lavatories and showers are equipped with pull string emergency call devices that call in at high priority level at the master station.
+Lavatories and showers are equipped with pull string emergency call devices that call in at a high priority level at the master station.
 The flash and tone rate of these types of calls is faster than a normal patient call.
 Calls from these stations may only be canceled at the station where the call was placed.